Global launch highlights from Washington, D.C.

 The concept of the AMR Action Fund was developed in collaboration with the World Health Organization (WHO), European Investment Bank (EIB), and Welcome Trust.
 The AMR Action Fund global launch events, led by the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) and in partnership with local and regional industry associations, took place in Washington, D.C. and Berlin simultaneously on July 9, with an event in Tokyo on July 10.
 More details on the D.C. launch event program can be found here.

-To launch the AMR Action Fund, the virtual event in Washington D.C. featured remarks from Dave Ricks, CEO of Eli Lilly and Company, Ken Frazier, CEO of Merck, Albert Bourla, CEO of Pfizer, Steve Ubl of PhRMA, and Michelle McMurray-Heath of BIO.
+To launch the AMR Action Fund, the virtual event in Washington D.C. featured remarks from Dave Ricks, CEO of Eli Lilly and Company, Ken Frazier, CEO of Merck and Co., Inc., Kenilworth, NJ, USA, Albert Bourla, CEO of Pfizer, Steve Ubl of PhRMA, and Michelle McMurray-Heath of BIO.
 Later in the event, policymakers and key AMR stakeholders underscored the threat of AMR and the importance of the new initiative.
 In total, there were 16 participants in the D.C. launch event, representing industry, academic, scientific, and political sectors.
 The event kicked off with a firsthand account of a patient experience with AMR from former NFL player Brandon Noble.
 Following the launch of the AMR Action Fund, ADM Brett P. Giroir, M.D., Assistant Secretary for Health at HHS, Senator Bob Casey (D-PA) and Senator Bill Cassidy, MD (R-LA) spoke about the steps the Administration and Congress were taking to tackle AMR.
-A panel of key stakeholders, including Scott Gottleib, American Enterprise Institute and former FDA Commissioner; Helen Boucher, MD, Infectious Disease Society of America; Kathy Talkington, The Pew Charitable Trusts; Kevin Outterson, CARB-X; Ramani Varanasi, X-Biotix; and Michael Boyd, Cystic Fibrosis Foundation.
+A panel of key stakeholders, including Scott Gottleib, American Enterprise Institute and former FDA Commissioner; Helen Boucher, MD, Infectious Disease Society of America; Kathy Talkington, The Pew Charitable Trusts; Kevin Outterson, CARB-X; Ramani Varanasi, X-Biotix; and Michael Boyle, Cystic Fibrosis Foundation.
 In total, the D.C. launch event attracted approximately 1,000 viewers.